Vaccitech/nanopore/README.md

 - Upload to sharedrive `S:\Research & Development\Bioinformatics`.
 - Let Bioinformatics know what kind of analysis you'd like run.
 - :sunglasses:

+## View multiple BAM files
+The nanopore sequencer outputs reads into multiple files; if "Minknow" is used to align these reads, multiple .BAM files are produced.
+With multiple .BAM files it is harder to get a clear overview.
+IGV is able to load several .BAM files at once if given a list of files to load.

+Highlight the .BAM file you want to open.
+Shift + right click.
+Copy as path.
+Paste the paths into a plain text editer, something like notepad and not word.
+Delete the quotes " around each path.
+Save as `file-name.bam.list`.
+Load as normal in IGV.

+If you have trouble try deleting any empty lines from you `.bam.list` file.
+Also test in on some files without spaces in the names/folder names.